 Breastfeeding is often intuitive and straightforward and many women begin breastfeeding easily and effortlessly.
 Yet a high percentage of women end breastfeeding without ever really knowing why it didn’t work out.

-Even though about 80% of women in the United States leave the hospital breastfeeding, there is a huge drop off between 2 weeks and 2 months resulting in about 84% of babies receiving some or all formula feed by 6 months of age.
+Even though about 80% of women in the United States leave the hospital breastfeeding and would like to exclusively breastfeed for about 6-12 months, there is a huge drop off between 2 weeks and 2 months resulting in about 84% of babies receiving some, or all, formula feed by 6 months of age.

 What's keeping moms from doing what's best for their babies?

-The 2011 Surgeon General’s Call to Action to Support Breastfeeding identified seven barriers to breastfeeding and I’ve identified three more.
-What has happened it there has been a huge shift in promoting breastfeeding without a corresponding increase in protection and support.
-As a result, women get overwhelmed and stop breastfeeding.
+In 2011, the Surgeon General’s Call to Action to Support Breastfeeding identified seven barriers to breastfeeding and I’ve identified three more.

 During the past two decades, there has been a huge shift in promoting breastfeeding.
 Everyone knows that breastfeeding is good for moms and babies.
 But without a corresponding increase in protection and support, women get overwhelmed when they start breastfeeding.